gia-uh/argo/README.md

 Documentation is still under construction.
 However, you can check the examples for a quick start.

+The following are code-first examples:

 - [Hello World](examples/hello_world.py): The barebones chat app with no extra skills.
 - [Coder](examples/coder.py): A simple agent that can aswer math questions with a code interpreter.
 - [Banker](examples/banker.py): A simple agent that can manage a (simulated) bank account.
 - [Search](examples/search.py): An agent that can answer factual questions by searching the web.

+The following are YAML-first examples:

+- [Hello World](examples/hello_world.yaml): The barebones chat app with no extra skills.
+- [Bruno](examples/bruno.yaml): An agent that refuses to talk about Bruno.

 ## Changelog